 She currently performs with Fine Rain Falling – a female vocal ensemble performing madrigals, folk songs, original arrangements and covers of the Wailin’ Jennys!

 In March of 2010, Natalie presented an evening of opera for solo soprano on the Cornish Music Series, performing Judith Weir’s King Harald’s Saga, and Poulenc’s La Voix Humaine, in collaboration with Daniel Wilson and Adam Stern.
 In 2014, she created a theatrical recital called “What Would Alice Say?” which combined music of various periods and styles based on “Alice in Wonderland” and “Through the Looking Glass”.
 That same year, she performed Ravel’s Sheherazade with the Seattle Philharmonic at Benaroya Hall.
+In spring 2019, Natalie performed Goldbeater’s Skin by Christopher Cerrone with the Cornish Percussion Ensemble, led by Dr. Kerry O’Brien and Greg Campbell.

 Throughout her career, Natalie has served as musical director, artistic director and/or vocal coach on various projects as well as performed on the Cornish Music Series, at The Good Shepherd Center, with Divalycious and the Seattle Gilbert and Sullivan Society.
 She has sung in masterclasses and week-long workshops with Renee Fleming, Julianne Baird, Dale Moore and Robert Edwin.
+This summer, she attended the McClosky Summer Institute of Voice through a faculty grant from Cornish College of the Arts.

 Natalie previously worked for an Ohio State Representative, was a “Benefits Specialist” at CompuServe, and lived the life of a commercial salmon fisherman on Chisik Island, Alaska.
 To balance all the music in her life, Natalie takes riding lessons with her horse Mocha at Galt Valley Ranch in Redmond, WA.